ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 > extra stack operands take more operations, but the same number of
 > bytes in most cases.

-*FIXME: I think we should add an example using predicate registers that are spilled to memory while a pair of nested conditional loops run on a vector register.
-Spilling predicate registers is something realistic that happens.
-Because it is a spilled register, the endianness matters and the problems with bit piece become obvious.

 ### Section D.13 Figure D.66 C implicit pointer example #1

 Replace: